sidnarsipur/Memory-Attention/README.md

 # How to run

 The app is available at https://memoryattention-1.web.app/home.
-The app was built for devices.
+The app was built for mobile devices.
 Run chrome's device mode to simulate a phone for the best UI experience.

 To run locally, you need to have node.js and npm set up first. (https://nodejs.org/en/).
 Open a new terminal window.